 Countless speech therapy-specific electronic medical records software vendors provide the software needed.
 To narrow the selection down to those that fill your requirements as a specialty, as well as a medical practice, you need to keep a few things in mind.

 Size – Some vendors cater better to large practices while some are best suited to smaller ones.
 EMR software is designed keeping a certain number of users, scalability, and support required in mind.
-When selecting a vendor keep in mind the size of your practice.
+When selecting a vendor keep in mind the size of the practice.

 System Design – The choice, essentially, is between the installation of the software in your on-site computer server, or cloud-based software that is available anywhere via the Internet.
 Which system a practice goes for depends on their personal choice and comfort level.
 Some practitioners feel more comfortable having the system on their computer server because they feel this is more compliant with HIPAA requirements, while others need to have access to their database wherever they are.
 You’ll need to shortlist vendors who fulfill your needs in this department.